langurmonkey/gaiasky/README.md

 ./gaiasky
 ```

-On Windows, open PowerShell, make sure your `$JAVA_HOME` environment variable points to a valid JDK15+ installation, and run:
+On Windows, open PowerShell, make sure your `$JAVA_HOME` environment variable points to a valid JDK installation, and run:

 ```batchfile
 .\gradlew.bat core:run
 ```

-Et voilà !
+Et voilà!
 The bleeding edge Gaia Sky is running in your machine.

 ### 3.1 CLI arguments